Schulich School of Business: Seymour Schulich Building

 The Seymour Schulich Building opened in August 2003 and cost $102 million.
 The building was jointly designed by Siamak Hariri and Robbie Young + Wright Architectural and was awarded the Governor General's Medal in Architecture in 2006.
-The Seymour Schulich Building and its Executive Learning Centre houses the Peter F. Bronfman Business Library, Executive Dining Room, Robert R. McEwen Auditorium, York Entrepreneurship Development Institute, Tuchner's Pub & Eatery, Starbucks, the central courtyard, the Executive Learning Centre hotel, and a number of small lecture halls.
+The Seymour Schulich Building and its Executive Learning Centre houses the Peter F. Bronfman Business Library, Executive Dining Room, Robert R. McEwen Auditorium, York Entrepreneurship Development Institute, Tuchner's Pub & Eatery, Starbucks, the central courtyard, the Executive Learning Centre hotel, and small lecture halls.

-In December 2017, the $120 million York University Station opened directly across from the Seymour Schulich Building’s main entrance.
-Designed by Foster + Partners, the station design considers the surrounding public space and connections to the city, and uses natural light to intuitively guide passengers from the entrance down to the platforms.
-With the Line 1 Yonge–University subway running underneath a lecture hall on Schulich’s East Wing, in 2021, Metrolinx conducted a study to analyse the latest sound and vibration technology that was used to plan and design the Yonge North Subway Extension.
+In December 2017, the $120 million York University Station opened directly across from the Seymour Schulich Building's main entrance.
+Designed by Foster + Partners, the station design uses natural light to try to subtly guide passengers from the entrance down to the platforms.
+With the Line 1 Yonge–University subway running underneath a lecture hall on Schulich's East Wing, in 2021, Metrolinx conducted a study to analyse the latest sound and vibration technology that was used to plan and design the Yonge North Subway Extension.

 Rob and Cheryl McEwen Graduate Study & Research Building

-The Rob and Cheryl McEwen Graduate Study & Research Building opened in 2019 – attributed to an $8 million donation from the McEwen family.
-The 67,000 square-foot facility – which cost $50 million to build and which was designed by the firm Baird Sampson Neuert Architects – is one of the most environmentally sustainable academic buildings in North America.
-The building has won a number of awards for design excellence and has received LEED Gold certification – one of the highest standards of sustainability for a building.
-Centered around a generously proportioned atrium—which will serve as a communal space—the building also houses a Seattle's Best Coffee café, a student marketplace, and a fitness & wellness centre, as well as a landscaped outdoor courtyard.
+The Rob and Cheryl McEwen Graduate Study & Research Building opened in 2019—attributed to an $8 million donation from the McEwen family.
+The $50 million 67,000 square-foot facility was designed by the firm Baird Sampson Neuert Architects, it has received LEED Gold certification.
+Centered around an atrium, the building houses a Seattle's Best Coffee café, a student marketplace, a fitness and wellness centre, and a landscaped outdoor courtyard.

 Miles S. Nadal Management Centre

-Management programs are held in downtown Toronto at the Miles S. Nadal Management Centre which is located at 222 Bay Street in the Toronto-Dominion Centre.
+Management programs are held in downtown Toronto at the Miles S. Nadal Management Centre, which is located at 222 Bay Street in the Toronto-Dominion Centre.